luismtorresv/rizu/docs/deliverables/sprint-2.md

 considerando una tabla como la que se muestra a continuación.
 Puede agregar, eliminar, modificar o desglosar los campos de la tabla a su conveniencia -->

+The following table presents the global pre-operation budget for the execution of the project.

+This budget covers all necessary expenses for the development, testing, and initial deployment of the OpenStack alternative dashboard, including personnel remuneration, required hardware and software, and dissemination of results.

+!!! warning "Currency format"

+     All values are expressed in Colombian pesos (COP).

 <table border="1" cellspacing="0" cellpadding="6" style="border-collapse:collapse; width:100%;">
   <tr style="background-color:#f2f2f2;">
     <th rowspan="2">Items</th>